 This condition happens when the body temperature drops below 35˚C. According to Dr. Suzanne Salamon, an instructor at Harvard Medical School, “Even prolonged exposure to mild cold can cause it.”

-So, what can you do to make sure that you’re staying healthy even with the fall months seemingly working against you?
+So, what can you do to make sure that you’re staying healthy even with the colder months seemingly working against you?

 Cold weather has its good and bad impacts on our physical and mental health, but a better understanding of how it affects our body will help us combat its harmful effects.

-Enjoy the beautiful fall season and keep healthy!
+Enjoy the beautiful cuddle season and keep healthy!